FM-HXR/nebulus/to-do.md

 - [ ] 2 Factor Auth login
 - [ ] Enable Multiple Image Uploading for Point Form & preview thumb before posting.
 - [ ] Uploaded images gallery component/widget in point page.
-- [ ] Infinite loading for show topics
+- [ ] "Load More" button for show topics
-- [ ] "Load More" component for points
+- [ ] "Load More" button for points
 - [ ] Referencing other points in other topics as a link in references section (in points).

 ## Deployment & AWS, S3